Lars-DHondt-KUL/opensimAD/README.md

   - Install pyinstaller:  `conda install -c conda-forge pyinstaller`
   - Create an executable from genF: `pyinstaller genF.py  --distpath C:/.../opensimAD/utilities`

+When running opensimAD, you can get an error from genF.exe that it cannot find casadi libraries.
+You then have to move the files from `./utilities/genF/casadi/` to `./utilities/genF/`.

 ## Source code
 The libraries were compiled from [here](https://github.com/antoinefalisse/opensim-core/tree/AD-recorder-work-py-install).